Build from source#

 You need a couple of extra dependencies to build linux-package.

-tic to compile terminfo files, usually found in the
+to compile terminfo files, usually found in the development package of

 python -m pip -r docs/requirements.txt.